mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

     - Produce metrics and statistics views containing results from all analysis windows within a given period
 Note: all tasks in (2) are spawned in parallel, managed by dask, so the loops do not get blocked waiting for results

-#### Proposed
+### Proposed
+0. (optional implementation detail) Statically defined dependency map of which periods depend on each other, e.g, something like:
+    ```
+    {
+      day: [preenrollment_week, preenrollment_days28],
+      week: [preenrollment_week, preenrollment_days28, day],
+      overall: [preenrollment_week, preenrollment_days28, day],
+      preenrollment_week: [],
+      preenrollment_days28: [preenrollment_week]
+    }
+    ```
-1. Jetstream reads experiment config, **grouping metrics into their respective analysis windows** (optional).
+1. Jetstream reads experiment config, **grouping metrics into their respective analysis windows** (optional implementation detail).
+  - **change** Daily analysis period must include **all** metrics.
 2. Jetstream loops over the analysis windows.
 For **daily** window:
-    - **change** start by checking whether table exists and returning early if yes
+    - **change** Check whether table exists and return early if yes
-      - these tables may get deleted by a rerun, but that happens upfront and so checking for existence of the table should be reasonable to do here
+      - these tables may get deleted by a rerun, but that happens upfront and so checking for existence of the table should be reasonable here
     - After check, same as current workflow -- see caveat below for possible change
-2. (**changes**) For **other** windows:
+3. (**changes**) For **other** windows:
     - Same checks as above to ensure we should continue with execution.
     - Each task should have a dependence on the current daily execution(s), as well as all other relevant daily windows (e.g., if running week 0, day 6 should be already kicked off, and days 0-5 should be added as dependency here as well)
       - if day's results already exist, it will return early (see change to daily window above)
-    - If all daily results exist, query daily metrics view for relevant window indices
+    - When all daily results exist, query daily metrics view for relevant window indices
       - Aggregate per-client metric values based on the metric definition [Question 1]

-#### Questions
+### Decision Points
 1. How to handle aggregating client metric values across multiple days?

     *Context*: Metric definitions are valid SQL select expressions, which could be computations that don't naturally extend to aggregations from these results (e.g., `COUNT DISTINCT`, `AVG`, etc.).
 We need to decide how best to aggregate daily metrics into weekly and overall metrics.

+    #### Decision: Option A

+    Option A is the most straightforward approach, and has buy-in from data science as an acceptable compromise, so this will be the chosen course of action.
+The compromise here is the reason why we will first pursue phase one's discrete metric changes.

+    Option B is both a lot of manual effort to update all metric definitions, and requires new complexity in Jetstream.

+    Option C is not reasonable because it would require maintaining an almost fully duplicated copy of each data source for the time period of the experiment, in addition to the added complexity required in Jetstream to manage this.

   - **Option A** Aggregate by data type
     - Query could look like the following
       - `MIN` enrollment and exposure dates is not necessary since we already do this when building enrollments